baker371/hash/README.md

 ### Primary Objective

-- Develop and deploy an artificial intelligence (AI) modelling technique for PrEP services market segmentation.
+- Develop and deploy an artificial intelligence (AI) modeling technique for PrEP services market segmentation.

 ### Secondary Objectives

-- Use machine learning and artificial intelligence modelling to analyze and profile sub-populations able to pay for PrEP in Kampala.
+- Use machine learning and artificial intelligence modeling to analyze and profile sub-populations able to pay for PrEP in Kampala.

 - Identify the most likely favorable pricing for PrEP.